maxmx03/schemecraft/README.md

 </div>

-Schemecraft is a versatile colorscheme generator designed for Neovim and Vim9.
+Schemecraft is a versatile colorscheme generator designed for Neovim and Vim.
 It provides support for multiple variants, allowing users to customize and create unique color schemes tailored to their preferences.